Deep Learning Alternatives of the Kolmogorov Superposition Theorem: Experiments

 We compare the effectiveness of ActNet, KANs and MLPs in minimizing PDE residuals.
 In order to focus on PDE residual minimization, we enforce all initial and boundary conditions exactly, following \citet{Sukumar2022exact-bdry-pinns}, which removed the necessity for loss weight balancing schemes \citep{wang-pinn-ntk-2022}, and thereby simplifies the comparisons.
 For all experiments, we train networks of varying parameter counts\footnote{$\{10k, 20k, 40k, 80k\}$ for Poisson and Helmholtz PDEs, and $\{25k, 50k, 100k\}$ for Allen-Cahn.}, and for each parameter size, with 12 different hyperparemeter configurations for each architecture.
 Additionally, for the sake of robustness, for each hyperparameter configuration we run experiments using 3 different seeds and take the median result.
 This means that for each PDE, 144 experiments were carried out per architecture type.
 We do this as our best attempt at providing a careful and thorough comparison between the methods.

 Additionally, for the Poisson and Helmholtz PDEs, we consider 6 different forcing terms, with frequency parameters $w\in\{1,2,4,8,16,32\}$.
-This means that for the Poisson PDE alone, 2,592 networks were trained independently, and similarly for Helmholtz.
+This means that for the Poisson PDE alone, 3,456 networks were trained independently, and similarly for Helmholtz.
 As the frequency parameter $w$ increases, solving the PDE becomes harder, as the model needs to adapt to very oscillatory PDE solutions.
 This is intended to showcase how ActNet's expressive power and training stability directly translate to performance in approximating highly oscillatory functions.

-Table \ref{tab:ablations-experiments-summary} summarizes the results of these ablations, where we find that ActNet outperforms KANs across all benchmarks, often by several orders of magnitude, and also outperforms strong MLP baselines like Siren \citep{sitzmann2020siren} on most cases.
+Table \ref{tab:ablations-experiments-summary} summarizes the results of these ablations, where we find that ActNet outperforms KANs across all benchmarks, often by several orders of magnitude, and also outperforms both traditional MLPs as and strong MLP baselines like Siren \citep{sitzmann2020siren} on most cases.

 \paragraph{Poisson Equation.} We consider the 2D Poisson PDE on $[-1,1]^2$ with Dirichlet boundary and forcing terms which yield exact solution $u(x,y)=\sin(\pi w x)\sin(\pi w y)$ for $w$ in $\{1,2,4,8,16,32\}$, which are shown in Appendix \ref{sec:Appendix-poisson} as Figure \ref{fig:poisson-target}, along with a full description of the PDE.
 ActNet consistently outperforms the other two types of architectures for all frequencies $w$.
 In particular, the difference in performance between methods becomes starker as the frequency $w$ increases.
 For the highest two frequencies of $w=16$ and $w=32$, ActNet can outperform KAN and Siren by as much as two orders of magnitude.
-The full results comparing ActNet, KANs and Siren can be seen on the table in figure \ref{fig:poisson-preliminary} of the Appendix.
+The full results comparing ActNet, KANs, Siren and traditional MLPs can be seen on the table in Figure \ref{fig:poisson-preliminary} of the Appendix.